New North Korean projectile launch detected

 One of the US officials, speaking on the condition of anonymity, said the launch did not pose a threat to North America.

-The nuclear-armed North is banned from ballistic missile launches under UN Security Council resolutions.
+North Korea is banned from ballistic missile launches under UN Security Council resolutions.

 There was no immediate comment from Pyongyang on the latest launch.